Play Your First Song Tonight — 3 Easy Strum Classics

 The Chorus

 Instead of smooth strumming, the chorus uses power strums — one hard hit per chord.
-Between the chords there’s a fill riff: E, G, E, G, A. This pattern repeats four times through the chorus.
+Think of it as punctuation.
+Between the chords there’s a fill riff: E, G, E, G, A on the lower strings.
+This pattern repeats four times through the chorus.

 The Solo Section